World Oceans Day

 Further resources:

-- Register on the World Ocean Day for Schools website to download free teaching resources and activities designed to encourage young people aged 5-14 to connect to their local blue space and become ocean advocates.
-There is also a free live-streamed assembly and day of online learning on 6th June.
+• Register on the World Ocean Day for Schools website to access an online assembly on 8th June, live Q&As with ocean professionals and free teaching resources and activities designed to encourage young people aged 5-14 to connect to their local blue space and become ocean advocates.

-- CLPE has created free teaching and discussion notes for a range of award-winning titles that explore Rivers, Seas and Oceans.
-The teaching notes are available to download with their free introductory membership.
+• CLPE has created free teaching and discussion notes for a range of award-winning titles that explore Rivers, Seas and Oceans.
+Sign up for a free introductory membership to access the filters and download the teaching notes.

 Visit the resource